-- 1. Proposer is a full-service California-based advertising agency that has been in business since January 1, 2019.
+- Proposer is a full-service California-based Public Relations agency that has been in business since January 1, 2019.
 The Proposer's California office shall service Covered California and be maintained throughout the term of the contract. - 2.
-Proposer had minimum annual gross billings of \$2.5 million in at least two (2) of the past three (3) years, including 2024. - 3.
-The Proposer's California office has a minimum of 10 employees in the California-based office that will service the Covered California account. - 4.
+Proposer had minimum annual gross billings of \$2.5 million in at least two (2) of the past three (3) years, including 2024.

+- 3. The Proposer's California office has a minimum of 20 employees in the California-based office and a minimum of 10 employees in the California-based office that will service the Covered California account. - 4.
 No conflicts of interest under Covered California's Conflict of Interest Code, California Code of Regulations, the Political Reform Act, and any other applicable state or federal statutes.